 Each of us enters a world limited by very specific circumstances.
 Education expands those limits.
 We learn the languages of other nations, explore historical periods we don’t live in, study philosophies based on assumptions we never imagined, contemplate arts that baffle us.
 We learn that life looks different through a microscope and the sky looks different through a telescope.
 Education, when it’s good, shows us a bigger and more diverse world than our own personal experience could ever allow us to know.
-Human diversity as lived experience is therefore an essential component of a first-rate education.
+Human diversity, as lived experience, is therefore an essential component of a first-rate education.

 Inclusion comes into it because the essence of education is the open sharing of information, perspective, analysis and interpretation.
-It is simply impossible for such open discourse to occur in an environment contaminated by personal invective, racism, bullying, harassment, or prejudice.
-The Honor Code of which we are so proud inspires us to treat each other with respect and civility.
+It is simply impossible for such open discourse to occur in an environment contaminated by personal invective, racism, bullying, harassment or prejudice.
+The Honor Code, of which we are so proud, inspires us to treat each other with respect and civility.
 Our policies on discrimination and harassment also affirm our commitment to an inclusive, civil and respectful community.
 It is appropriate for contentious or “politically incorrect” thoughts to be expressed.
 And it is essential for educated people to disagree vigorously with those whose views we believe are mistaken, to stand up proudly for what they care about, and to express their convictions with passion.
 But it is equally essential to do all that within the bounds of respect for persons and respect for evidence.
 (From Page 73 of our Student Handbook)

-Sweet Briar Students are expected to speak their minds, ask challening questions, and explore provocative ideas.
+Sweet Briar Students are expected to speak their minds, ask challening questions and explore provocative ideas.
 But they are expected to do so in a spirit of respect, civility and intellectual responsibility.

 Embracing inclusivity and instilling respect are therefore central to our College’s mission and its excellence.
 Sweet Briar students uphold their Honor Code by respecting and appreciating the differences that every individual brings to the College.
 The College understands racist, bullying, or harassing behavior to be a violation of the rights of others and therefore not consistent with the values of the Honor Code.
 The student body promotes cultural, religious, political and sexual orientation diversity through a variety of student-led organizations and clubs and international clubs.
-Further, students, faculty and staff are held to an anti-discrimination and equal opportunity policy (Student Handbook, p.71).
+Further, students, faculty and staff are held to an anti-discrimination and equal opportunity policy (Student Handbook, p.66).

 The College recognizes that there are many types of diversity.
-Our use of the term “diversity” is meant to include not only racial and ethnic diversity but also diversity of religion, socioeconomic status, gender, age, sexual identity, physical ability, nation of origin, language spoken in the home and political conviction.
+Our use of the term “diversity” is meant to include not only racial and ethnic diversity but also diversity of religion, socioeconomic status, gender, age, sexual identity, physical ability, nation of origin, language spoken in the home, and political conviction.

-Highlights about some of the ways in which we encourage and support diversity at Sweet Briar College:
+Some of the ways in which we encourage and support diversity at Sweet Briar College: